Inside: 20+ books about cake for kids: delightful and exciting picture books for elementary grades and board books for the little ones.

-This is a classic nursery rhymes book featuring all the old classics, including Pat-a-cake.
+This is a classic nursery rhyme book featuring all the old classics, including Pat-a-cake.
 We are on our third copy of this book.
 No, it doesn’t mean my kids are too rough with their books.
 It means that this book is so awesome we can’t stop reading it.
-To give you an example, when my third child was born my second child was two-years-old, and every single night after my new baby went to sleep, we would read this book cover-to-cover, acting out all the nursery rhymes.
-I highly recommend this book if you want to bond with your toddler, preschooler, or even older child.
+To give you an example, when my third child was born, my second child was two years old, and every single night after my new baby went to sleep, we would read this book cover-to-cover, acting out all the nursery rhymes.
+I highly recommend this book to bond with your toddler, preschooler, or even older child.
 We still read this book regularly with my #4, and she is almost seven.

 Where’s Baby’s Birthday Cake by Karen Katz

-It’s baby’s birthday, and the cake is missing.
+It’s the baby’s birthday, but the birthday cake is missing.
 What’s the baby to do?
 Look for it, of course.
-Each page offers a large lift-the-flap opportunity and bright images of gifts, party hats, balloons, ice-cream, and more.
+Each page offers a large lift-the-flap opportunity and bright images of gifts, party hats, balloons, ice cream, and more.
 Each time I have a toddler, we read this book over and over.
-They love to “peek” behind a sofa and under the bed, “open” the refrigerator door and everywhere else the cake might hide.
+They love to “peek” behind a sofa and under the bed, “open” the refrigerator door, and everywhere else the cake might hide.
 The discovery of a birthday cake on the last page is always greeted with loud sounds of approval.
 The flaps in our book have been taped and re-taped multiple times, and one is actually missing.
 Definitely a fun book for toddlers!